25Keshavk/Aux-Reimagined/README.md

 What is Aux Reimagined?
 Aux Reimagined is a full-stack web app that lets friends build a shared party queue.
 One person creates a room and becomes the host.
 Friends can join the room, search the Apple Music catalog, add songs to the queue, and vote songs up/down in real time.
 The app toggles between two modes of voting and shuffling.
 Only the host controls playback actions like play next/skip/pause.

+How is it different?
+Aux Reimagined solves two major problems involving any shared queue.
+Programs like spotify jam and shareplay require all users to have a paid subscription.
+By coordinating with the hosts device, everyone can queue songs without a subscription as long as the host has a paid subscription.
+Next, to ensure the best vibes possible, theres a voting system in the queue.
+Each user can upvote or downvote songs so that the most heavily liked songs in the queue play first, and highly downvoted songs will be pushed to the back of the queue (newly added songs will play before a net downvoted song).
+Save the wallet and the vibes with Aux Reimagined.
 Features included
 Frontend
 - Component-based UI (Home page + Room page + song/queue cards)